Gain (electronics): Example

 The units V/V are optional but make it clear that this figure is a voltage gain and not a power gain.

 Using the expression for power, P = V2/R, the power gain is:

 Again, the units W/W are optional.
 Power gain is more usually expressed in decibels, thus:

+Unity gain

 A gain of factor 1 (equivalent to 0 dB) where both input and output are at the same voltage level and impedance is also known as unity gain.